Ardhanari/stationery/README.md

 ## Automated testing

-This project wasn’t built using test driven development as it is hard to write tests for models and forms when still learning about them :)
+This project wasn’t built using test-driven development as it is hard to write tests for models and forms when still learning about them :)

-Unfortunately, I stood before a choice between pushing deadline further or omitting this part and submit the project on time.
+Unfortunately, I stood before a choice between pushing the deadline further or omitting this part and submit the project on time.
 I chose the latter which is the shame, considering how easy to handle unittest is (yes, I've looked!)

 ## Git version control / GitHub
 ### How to run this project locally

-To run this project on your own IDE follow the instructions below:
+To run this project on your IDE follow the instructions below:

 - You must have installed PIP, Python 3 and Git on your machine/IDE
 - To allow the website to work properly, ensure you have created Stripe account

 ### Instructions
-Clone a repository using following command in the terminal `git clone https://github.com/Ardhanari/stationery.git`.
+Clone a repository using the following command in the terminal `git clone https://github.com/Ardhanari/stationery.git`.

 Install all required modules with the command `pip -r requirements.txt.`.